HEADS-project/methodology/heads_methodology/model_hd-service_logic_with_thingml_components.md

 - `print "hello"` and `error "alert!"`
 - function calls `myFunction(0, 1)`

-In addition to the "normal" statements common with those language, HEADS provides:
+> In addition to the "normal" statements common with those language, HEADS provides:
 - send a message `myPort!myMessage()`, `myPort!myMessage2(a, b, 0)` for asynchronous message passing between components

+## Implement advanced logic with Complex Event Processing

+The HEADS modelling language has been extended with CEP concepts (See D2.2 for more details).
+CEP complements state machines and provides more powerful abstractions to handle streams of events, for example to compute the average of the values provided by a sensor on a given time window, or to when some behavior should be triggered when two events happen "at the same time".
+While this can be expressed with state machines, this typically implies instantiating timers and arrays (to manage time windows), managing different interleaving, etc, *i.e.* this generates accidental complexity.

 ## Debugging